sr-murthy/web-feeds-scraper/README.md

 # Web Feeds Scraper

-A command-line client to scrape web feeds (initially RSS only, but extensible to supported feeds) and save their article HTML content (and other article attributes) to a relational database (SQLite3 in this case, but it could support any relational database).
-This also includes the tagging of articles and saving the tag data to the same database.
+A command-line client to scrape web feeds (initially RSS only, but extensible to supported feeds) and save their article HTML content (and other article attributes) to a local SQLite3 database (this could be replaced by any relational database with a suitable Python binding, with minimal change of code in the database module).
+The current version uses mocked tagging (mocked tagging of articles and saving dummy tag objects to the database) but this will be replaced by a fully functional tag extraction and save feature.

 The database has the following simple schema: